Rep. William Zeliff Jr.

 Voting Record

 From Jan 1991 to Sep 1996, Zeliff missed 127 of 3,394 roll call votes, which is 3.7%.
-This is worse than the median of 2.7% among the lifetime records of representatives serving in Sep 1996.
+This is on par with the median of 2.7% among the lifetime records of representatives serving in Sep 1996.
 The chart below reports missed votes over time.

 Primary Sources